mehul-bagaria/webpage-screenshot-chrome-plugin/README.md

 ## Limitations

 Full-page capture uses a scroll-and-stitch approach.
 Very large pages, infinite-scroll websites, complex nested layouts, or unusual sticky elements may not always capture perfectly.

-Chrome also restricts extensions from capturing certain browser-managed pages such as `chrome://` URLs.
+Chrome also prevents extensions from capturing certain browser-managed pages such as `chrome://` URLs.

 ## Development status

 PageShot is currently a development version.
-The core capture workflow is functional, but the project is still being refined and tested across different websites and browsers.
+The core capture workflow is functional, but the project is still being refined and tested across different websites and Chromium-based browsers.

 Feedback and contributions are welcome.